dkoh2018/itsdavidoh.com/_posts/blog7.md

 ---

-however, this highlights a broader issue: the importance of **engineering fundamentals**. as ai becomes more embedded in various industries, the need for strong **data architecture**, well-designed **infrastructure**, and efficient **tech stacks** becomes even more critical. these are aspects that can't easily be fixed with ai in the near future.
+however, this highlights a broader issue: the importance of **engineering fundamentals**.

-you'll come to realize the gaps in the engineering portion: developing infrastructure, creating the proper tech stack, and ensuring performance and memory efficiency within your organization.
+you'll come to realize the gaps in the engineering portion: developing infrastructure, creating the proper tech stack, and ensuring performance and memory efficiency within your organization. these are aspects that can't easily be fixed with ai in the near future.

-**the more you cultivate critical and logical thinking skills — abilities that automation can't replicate — the more valuable you'll become.** ai won't replace opportunities; it will create new ones for those who are prepared.
+**the more you cultivate skills into applying the bigger picture — abilities that automation can't replicate — the more valuable you'll become.** ai won't replace opportunities; it will create new ones for those who embrace it.

 ---